grdddj/done-for-today/plan.md

 --- (check if something is in storage, and if not, or malformed, use english)
 - we should store the translation blob in three flash sectors
 --- change MPU - will be hard, secret.c in stm32f4, mpu_config_firmware comment, SECRET_AREA -> TRANSLATIONS_AREA, after it
+-  current state of translations means all the UI will be dependent on micropython (unless using String)
+--- can limit the upper size to 100 bytes, and then use String

 Ordinals in Trezor
 - find out what exactly is missing